shihankanungo/shihankanungo.github.io/india-trip.md

 Shihan has managed to get a meeting out of Arun.
 They are meeting tomorrow (Sunday) at 6PM to discuss finishing touches for _A_.
 <br> Arun is hoping have this published in **Algebras and Representation Theory**, another Q1 journal.

+**UPDATE:** Shihan has been pulling hostage-negotiation-shenanigans on Arun.
+Arun tried valiantly to wiggle out but Shihan ruthlessly cornered him into yielding a deadline.
+Arun finally offered to get the paper ready by Apr 7.
+This is a HUGE win.

 Shihan has been working on _G_ this morning.
 He took care of his Saturday morning chore of laundry.

 We will be ordering Chipotle burrito bowls for lunch.
 I'd say that qualifies as _healthy_, which means we haven’t had a single